zvodd/wordpress_manage.sh/README.md

 local or production server.

 It assumes the local development and remote deployment database name and credentials are the same.
-But that can be resolved by ignoring wp-config in your git repo and separate `wp_manage.conf` files on production vs local.
+But that can be resolved by git-ignoring `wp-config.php` and `wp_manage.conf` and using seperate files for production vs staging.

 There is also a function for adding an entry to the hosts file for the Wordpress site domain name.